 Russians attack Mykolaiv with drones and kill five civilians

-According to Vitalii Kim, head of the Mykolaiv Oblast Military Administration, as well as Oleksandr Sienkevych, a Mykolaiv mayor and State Emergency Service of Ukraine, a Russian attack in Mykolaiv has resulted in fires breaking out in residential buildings, leading to the deaths of five people and injuries to one woman.
+According to Vitalii Kim, head of the Mykolaiv Oblast Military Administration, Oleksandr Sienkevych, the Mykolaiv mayor and the State Emergency Service of Ukraine, a Russian attack in Mykolaiv has resulted in fires breaking out in residential buildings, leading to the deaths of five people and injuries to one woman.

 Kim reported that emergency services responded to the fires in residential buildings across the city.
-The National Police of Ukraine later specified that the victims included four residents of a house (three women and a man) and a resident of an apartment building.
+The National Police of Ukraine later specified that the victims included four residents of the same house (three women and a man) and a resident of an apartment building.

 In the morning, Kim had reported that the Russians had attacked Mykolaiv using Shahed-131/136 drones.
 The fires that broke out in both a high-rise building and a house were quickly extinguished.